 I had upwards of 100 clients when a critical failure occurred: a RAID controller corrupted all drives on an array, I hadn’t recently tested my backups and some clients lost weeks of work.
 At that point, I decided that I would leave web hosting to established firms who have engineers available 24/7 and I would focus instead on my core competencies.

-Cloudways: What are your views on managed cloud hosting providers like Cloudways?
-Do you think non-techies can leverage the speed and management advantages to compete with bigger players?
+Cloudways: What are your views on managed WordPress hosting providers like Cloudways?
+Can non-techies leverage the speed and management advantages to compete with bigger players?

 Jean: I think that cloud hosting, which can’t suffer the failure of one hardware component, is the way to go for clients of any size.
-Clients will often bring up the argument of “controlling” the server’s hardware, but control without extensive technical knowledge and 24/7 availability are useless.
+Clients will often argue that “controlling” the server’s hardware, but control without extensive technical knowledge and 24/7 availability are useless.

 I think hosting providers like Cloudways provide a unique blend of performance and flexibility, without requiring the client to have to learn all the technicalities of web hosting.